 It should be noted that not all bookmakers offer comprehensive bet builder tools, which is especially common among new betting sites in the UK.
 We would thus recommend checking out our top 10 list for bet builders, where you can find all the information you need to pick the bookie and bet builder that is perfect for your needs.

 Isak is an experienced content writer with a background in sports journalism.
-Having focused mainly on football in the past, he certainly knows a thing or two about the betting industry.
-At BettingLounge, Isak makes sure that all of the content is up to date, specialising in reviews of UK betting sites.
+Having focused mainly on football in the past, he certainly knows a thing or two about the betting industry and what makes a good bookie.
+At BettingLounge, he makes sure that the content is up-to-date and presented in the best way possible.